Molding Bold Students to Take on Big Problems

 Working in independent film was interesting, but I found myself getting farther and farther away from my passion of helping people tell their stories.
 I joined my partner Dan at his company, Good Eye Video, where we spent eight years traveling all over the world telling the stories of nonprofits, social causes, and changemakers.
 From a refugee health care clinic in Boise to an educational nonprofit in Istanbul to a remote micro-lending operation in western Haiti, we were privileged to be invited into people's lives to tell their stories and amplify their work.
 I will always consider this to be some of the most compelling (and tiring) work I've ever done.

 One of the reasons I recently decided to go back to school to get my MBA at the Ross School of Business was that I think fewer and fewer people speak the language of business.
 Unfortunately, those select few aren't always from diverse regions with varying perspectives or experiences.
 So I see it as my role to learn and use that language to help public health students translate their passions and work into other disciplines and have the largest possible impact on the world.
-The best examples I have are students, and those stories are here.
+The best examples I have are students.

 Public health is an amazing discipline, with social justice and equity baked in as pillars of its values.
 Often, this is at odds with what most people conceive of as entrepreneurship or business—some consider it "selling out" if you make money from your efforts.
 I think deeply about this everyday because I believe that succeeding in the world of startups is only worth it if you are true to your own views of what will make the world a better place.